Women's & Ethnic Studies, BA

 Program Focus of Study

-The BA in WEST centers on the histories, experiences, and cultural expressions of women and racial or ethnic groups not only in the United States but also across the world.
-The curriculum takes an intersectional approach, exploring the connections among race/ethnicity, class, gender, sexuality and other hierarchies.
+The undergraduate WEST degree program centers on the histories, experiences, and cultural expressions of women and racial or ethnic groups not only in the United States but also across the world.
+The curriculum takes an intersectional approach, exploring the connections among race/ethnicity, class, gender, sexuality, and other hierarchies.

 Program Requirements